aetperf/aetperf.github.io/_posts/2020-01-20-Fetching-AROME-weather-forecasts-and-plotting-temperatures.md

     Wall time: 28min 26s

 28 min is quite long!
-I guess that this could be easily parallelized but is the upstream server allowing multiple requests from the same IP?
+This could be easily parallelized but is the upstream server allowing multiple requests from the same IP?
 Anyway we (slowly) got the following files:

 ```python
 !ls -s *.grib2